 The Seagrave Professorship was established by Iowa State engineering alumnae Mary Jane and Randy Hagenson to honor the lifelong impact that Seagrave, Anson Marston Distinguished Professor Emeritus of Iowa State’s Chemical and Biological Engineering faculty, has had in his profession, as well as the lasting influence he has had on the people that know him well.
 Seagrave pursued his career well beyond the scope of chemical engineering.

 Li’s research area of specialty deals with using electrocatalysis and electrochemical processes and systems for advancing clean and sustainable energy resources through such things as fuel cells and biorenewable fuels.
 He said he is honored to be bestowed with a professorship in honor of Seagrave, who was a pioneer in the development of biomedical engineering at Iowa State, among many other accomplishments.
-“He was an excellent teacher, adviser and administrator.
+“He was an excellent teacher, advisor and administrator.
 Now, nearly 50 years after he came to Iowa State, we face unique challenges in many areas, such as developing new energy systems.
 His vision and spirit will motivate me in my work.
 And the professorship in his name will also help me to bring in talented students to work with and mentor.
 We will work hard to use this honor to advance the prominent research position of Iowa State.”

 “The Hagensons had the great vision to honor Richard Seagrave is a lasting way,” said Provost Wickert.
 “They are part of the Cyclone family and it is very appropriate that we are holding this ceremony during Homecoming week.”